PatrikEigenmann72/ToneG/README.md

 Tone3/
 ├── bin/
 ├── obj/
 ├── .gitignore                                  ← Contains the folders and files that will not be tracked.
-├── AGenerator.cs                    ← Apstract Class as Prototyp for other Audio Generators.
-├── AudioPlayer.cs                   ← The Player that makes the sonic generator audible.
-├── LICENSE                          ← GNU General Public License ├── MainForm.cs                      ← MainForm logic and event handling.
+├── LICENSE                                     ← GNU General Public License ├── Program.cs                                  ← The Programs entry point.
-├── MainForm.Designer.cs             ← MainForm GUI logic.
-├── PinkNoiseGenerator.cs            ← An Audio Generator for Pink Noise.
-├── Program.cs                       ← The Programs entry point.
+├── README.md                                   ← Project mission, usage, build instructions
 ├── Samael.HuginAndMunin.Config.cs              ← The Config class from the Samael.HuginAndMunin library.
 ├── Samael.HuginAndMunin.Debug.cs               ← The Debug class from the Samael.HuginAndMunin library.
 ├── Samael.HuginAndMunin.Log.cs                 ← The Log class from the Samael.HuginAndMunin library.
+├── ToneG.Audio.AGenerator.cs                   ← Apstract Class as Prototyp for other Audio Generators.
+├── ToneG.Audio.AudioPlayer.cs                  ← The Player that makes the sonic generator audible.
+├── ToneG.Audio.PinkNoiseGenerator.cs           ← An Audio Generator for Pink Noise.
-├── SineWaveGenerator.cs             ← An Audio Generator for a Sine Wave.
+├── ToneG.Audio.SineWaveGenerator.cs            ← An Audio Generator for a Sine Wave.
-└── README.md                        ← Project mission, usage, build instructions
+├── ToneG.csproj                                ← The Project file.
+├── ToneG.csproj.user                           ← The Project user file.
+├── ToneG.Gui.MainForm.cs                       ← MainForm logic and event handling.
+└── ToneG.Gui.MainForm.Designer.cs              ← MainForm GUI Designer logic.

 ```

 ## Author